DanielMFernandes/CCNA_Course_Notes/Course_Notes/OSPF_Part3.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8f99053d-3501-4d1d-86a2-f859c62c160d)

 - Enabled on ETHERNET and FDDI interfaces by DEFAULT
-- ROUTERS *dynamically discover* neighbors by SENDING / LISTENING for OSPF “Hello” messages using the multicast address 224.0.0.5
+- ROUTERS *dynamically discover* neighbors by SENDING and LISTENING for OSPF “Hello” messages using the multicast address 224.0.0.5
 - A **DR (DESIGNATED ROUTER)** and **BDR (BACKUP DESIGNATION ROUTER)** must be elected on each subnet (only DR if there are no OSPF neighbors, ie: R1’s G1/0 INTERFACE)
 - ROUTERS which aren’t the DR or BDR become a **DROther**